Goa Engineering College: Happenings

-In 2008, Happenings became the biggest youth festival in Goa so far, and the event was hosted at Farmagudi.
-The biggest attractions were Jal from Pakistan performing for the Pronite on 22 February and two bands, Decibel (from Delhi) and Fahrenheit performing for the rock show on 23 February.

 In 2009, two fresh and famous bands performed for the rock show, namely Bhayanak Maut and Reverse Polarity, both from Mumbai.

-After a break of six years, Happenings was organized again in 2014.
-Happenings 2015, a two-day event witnessed Pronite by local band Within Ceres and a DJ night featuring the GEC Alumni Anish Sood.

-In the year 2016 the venue of Happenings was shifted outside college campus for the first time in its history.
-Happenings 2016 was held at Dr Shyama Prasad Mukherjee Indoor Stadium.
-The Happenings 2016 Pronite witnessed a performance by a local band, The 3 Horsemen, and the DJ night organized in association with Vh1 Supersonic featured Lost Stories.

-The Happenings 2017 Pronite was organized in association with Coke Studio and featured Bollywood sensation Jonita Gandhi, while the DJ night, in association with Vh1 Supersonic featured Zaeden.

-Happenings 2018 had a Pronite witnessed a performance by Akash Mangueshkar, the Kingfisher Voice of Goa, 2014.
-The DJ night, in association with Vh1 Supersonic featured internationally acclaimed DJ Shaan.

 Happenings 2019, which was held on 16 and 17 March 2019 witnessed one of the biggest Pronites in its history, with a performance of Emiway Bantai and second day DJ night featured one of India's top DJ duo the Progressive Brothers.

 Spectrum

 Spectrum is the technical festival organized by the college.
 It was started in 2016, after a decision to merge the technical events organized by the individual student associations of each department.

 Spectrum 2017 Pronite featured Sapan Verma and Sorabh Pant from the comedy group EIC.

 Spectrum 2018 Pronite was held in association with Sunburn and featured Sartek and The Unknown.

 Tandav

 Tandav is an annual inter-departmental cultural and sports event, in which all branches of the college compete across various events for a trophy.

 TEDxGEC

 TEDxGEC is Goa's second TEDx event and was started in 2016.
 Its first event featured four eminent personalities: Kanan Tandi, an expert in body language; Gaurav Padte, a social worker, awarded by the Prime Minister Narendra Modi for his work in cleaning up the Fatorda Stadium; Marietta Rodrigues e D'Souza, a clinical psychologist and counsellor from Sharada Mandir School, who spoke about teenage love; and Somu Rao, President of Goa Science Forum and Former National Secretary of Federation of Indian Rationalists Associations, who spoke about godmen and rationality.

 Their second event open to the general public was a Salon event titled "TEDxGECSalon: ARTiculate".
 Held in 2017, it featured alumni DJ Anish Sood and filmmaker Aditya Jambhale, along with noted artist Dr Subodh Kerkar.